Planning a trip to Paris? Looking for all the best places to visit in Paris on a budget? You’ve come to the right place!

-If you are a backpacker or a budget traveler visiting Paris take a look at our article on traveling to Paris on a budget!
-We give you all sorts of tips to keep your budget under control in one of the greatest cities in the world.
-On that note, let’s talk about finding accommodations in Paris for a quick second.
+For even more tips on visiting the city on a budget check out our article about traveling to Paris on a budget!
+It has all kinds of tips to keep your budget under control in one of the greatest cities in the world.
+On that note, let’s talk about finding accommodations in Paris that will fit your budget.

 Before we jump into all the things to do in Paris that will take up your time, we need to talk about the Eiffel Tower sized elephant in the room.
 Paris can be a very expensive city to visit.
 However, there are plenty of ways to keep costs down when exploring the City of Lights.